Regional Program 15R02 – Fuel Tank Corrosion Inspection and Repair – 2009-2010 Ford Edge & Lincoln MKX

 Includes inspection (fail) and transfer of parts.

-FWD vehicles 15R02C 1.6 Hours
+FWD vehicles15R02C1.6 Hours

 Remove and Replace Fuel Tank